 You can also edit the existing comment.
 As for branch labels, there are several ways of entering Edit mode:

-- Click the comment once to select it and press F2, or - Click the comment once to select it and click it again after a short time, or - Right-click the comment and choose Edit Text in its local menu.
+- Select the comment and click its text, or

+- Select the comment and press F2, or

+- Right-click the comment and choose Edit Text in its local menu.

 Once you are in Edit mode: